 Obviously, you can earn United miles when flying with United or one of its Star Alliance partners.

 When you book a flight on United, enter your MileagePlus number (the membership number from the free account you've created) during checkout.
 You will then earn 5x miles for every dollar you spend, not including taxes and fees.
-If you have any kind of status with United, your earning rate goes up.
+If you have any status with United, your earning rate goes up.
 Here are the current earning rates:

 MileagePlus status | Base miles earned (based on fare) | Premier bonus miles earned (based on fare) | Total miles earned (based on fare) |